 "You don't get paid for it," says Hillenmeyer.
 "Other than some experience that might help in a post-NFL business career, there are no perks."

-He works hard to find balance between his team
+He works hard to find balance between his team and union roles.

 "You really have to compartmentalize your job as a football player and your job as a union guy," he says.
 "You still need to be focused for your job on the field, and then you have the separate role with trying to get labor peace."